1. Identity of the data controller

 7.3 In our backend

-- Encryption at rest managed by Supabase (AES-256)
+- Encryption at rest managed by our infrastructure providers

 - Database access restricted by Row Level Security (RLS)